Travel Friendly Cameras

 This is a subjective question and depends on what you will be taking pictures of.

 If you are an amateur travel photographer and want to take pictures of the places you visit, an 8x zoom will probably be sufficient.
-The Sony RX100 VII (Paid link) is a great little camera with which most travelers are happy.
+The Sony RX100 VII (Paid link) is a tremendous little camera that most travelers are happy with.

-If you are more of a professional photographer and you want to take clear images at very long distances, then you can opt for a camera with 60x to 125x.
-An excellent camera with a 65x zoom is the Canon PowerShot SX70 HS (Paid link).
-And if you want a Super Zoom camera, the Nikon Coolpix P1000 (Paid link) has a whopping 125x.
+If you are a professional photographer and want to capture clear images from very long distances, consider a camera with a 60x to 125x zoom.
+The Canon PowerShot SX70 HS (Paid link) is an excellent camera featuring a 65x zoom.
+And if you want a Super-Zoom camera, the Nikon Coolpix P1000 (Paid link) has a whopping 125x zoom.

 What camera should I buy for traveling?

-It would be best if you read this article in which I find the best camera for travel.
-I have reviewed the best seven cameras suitable for those who love travel and want to document the places they visit and their adventures.
+It would be best if you read this article, in which I find the best camera for travel.
+I have reviewed the top seven cameras suitable for travelers who want to document their adventures and the places they visit.

 You should seriously consider the Nikon Coolpix P1000 (Paid link) if you have a big budget.
 It’s not cheap, but you get a big bang for your buck.